 Interference by an ESA occurs when the ESA interferes with the player's stance or the area of his intended swing.
 If the ball lies outside the ESA but interference with the ESA exists, the player must take relief as follows:

-2. If the ball is in a bunker, the player must take standard relief either:
+In a Bunker: If the ball is in a bunker, the player must take standard relief

 PENALTY FOR BREACH OF LOCAL RULE: